eypsrcnuygr/Restaurant/README.md

 # Project-Library

-This is the second project on Microverse JavaScript curriculum, to learn the DOM manupilation, modularity and WebPack.
+This is the second project on the Microverse JavaScript curriculum, to learn DOM manipulation, modularity, and WebPack.

 ![screenshot](./dist/css/images/Screenshot1.png)<br>